How Much Money You Should Have Saved by Age

 The above is a simplistic illustration and makes a number of assumptions such as lifestyle and income remaining fixed.

-However, you hopefully get the point, which is that you should start early and ramp up as time passes.
+However, you hopefully get the point, which is that you should start early, stay consistent and ramp up as time passes.

 2. Other Multiple